JGCRI/emissions_mip/src/README.md

 # Emissions-MIP Initial Analysis framework

 The files in this directory create an object-oriented framework to support initial analysis of CMOR-ized CESM output.
+The analysis is run via recipe files in the `recipes/` directory.

 ## Files in this directory
 * `config.py` holds classes and functions used to configure the analysis run, i.e., directory paths, loggers, etc.